kevinlondon/kevinlondon.github.io/_posts/2022-06-03-reflections-amazon-career.md

 At Amazon, engineering owns end-to-end development, including:
 1. Pitching an idea
 2. Design and aligning with other teams
-4. Planning and implemention
+4. Planning
-5. Project launch and maintenance
+5. Implementation
+6. Launching
+7. Maintenance and operations

 I've learned so much from leading projects through the end-to-end software development lifecycle.
 And I've never heard "that's not my job"